The House That Screamed (2000 film)

 The House That Screamed is a 2000 horror film by the Polonia brothers, released by Sub Rosa Studios.

-The film follows a writer (Bob Dennis), attempting to escape from the recent tragedy in his life by throwing himself into his work, only to discover the haunted house.
+The film follows a writer (Bob Dennis), attempting to escape from the recent tragedy in his life by throwing himself into his work, only to discover a haunted house.

 It was followed by a sequel, Hellgate: the House That Screamed 2.

+Reception

+A review of the DVD stated: "Wildly erratic, the transfer for The House that Screamed depends entirely on the lighting used from scene to scene.
+The opening sequence, a wildly gratuitous shower scene followed by a hamfisted crawl explaining the role of ghosts in the year 2000, does not bode well thanks to an abundance of noise and grain."